Wild Geranium

 What are the benefits of planting Wild Geranium?

 Wild Geranium is a native perennial plant that’s a perfect match for those just starting out.
-Native to many parts of North America, this plant has been thriving in local ecosystems for thousands of years.
+Native to many parts of eastern North America, this plant has been thriving in local ecosystems for thousands of years.
 This means it’s well-suited to a wide range of climates, making it a low-maintenance option that’s easy to grow.

-The good news is that wild geranium requires very little fuss.
+The good news is that Wild Geranium requires very little fuss.
 Once established, it’s fairly drought-resistant and can manage with just the rainfall in your area.
 It’s an ideal choice if you’re looking for something that doesn’t need constant watering or special care.

-It’s easy-going nature is why it’s a go-to recommendation from many gardening professionals (it’s on Nursery Manager Liz Harden’s list of Mid-Atlantic native plant recs.)
+Its easy-going nature is why it’s a go-to recommendation from many gardening professionals (it’s on Nursery Manager Liz Harden’s list of Mid-Atlantic native plant recs.)

 Wild Geranium's leaves look like they're cut out of paper